Locking a door without a lock may seem like Mission Impossible. Perhaps not as exciting, but nevertheless difficult.

-The Door Bull, requiring some actual installation is better suited for a place you’d stay at for an extended period of time.
-Whereas the Addalock and Travelers Security Lock are smaller and easier to set up, so they’re overall better travel companions.
+The Door Bull requires installation and is better suited for a place you’d stay at for an extended period of time.
+Whereas the Addalock and Travelers Security Lock are smaller and easier to set up, so they’re better travel companions.

 3. Use a strike plate lock

-Strike plate locks are door chains, but sturdier.
-It’s simple to use and budget-friendly.
-It is also great for handicapped people and the elderly because of the same.
-It can withstand a lot of external force and can be bought online pretty easily.
+Strike plate locks are like door chains, but sturdier.
+They’re simple to use and affordable.
+They’re also great for handicapped people and the elderly.
+On top of that, a strike plate can withstand a lot of external force and keep the door locked against it.

-4. Remove the door knob/handle with a screwdriver
+4. Remove the door handle with a screwdriver

-When turned, the door knob or handle will retract the latch that opens and closes the door.
+When turned, the door handle will retract the latch that opens and closes the door.
 Which makes it a very vulnerable point of entry.

-You can prevent this from happening by removing the door knob/handle.
+You can prevent this from happening by removing the door handle.
 Usually only a screwdriver of the right size is needed.

 However, keep in mind that you’ll also be stuck in the room until you put it back on.
 This can be potentially dangerous if you don’t have another exit point in case of an emergency.
 So I’d use this tip only if you really don’t have any other option.

-5. Bind the door handles/knobs together (for double doors)
+5. Bind the door handles together (for double doors)

 If you have double doors that don’t have a locking mechanism, they still probably have two handles, right?
-Tie them together with a piece of rope, a chain with a padlock, or a security cable like the one you’ve probably used to secure your bike.
+Tie them together with a piece of rope, a chain with a padlock, or a security cable.

 Which of these methods you can use will depend on the design of the handles.
 You might also be able to use a sliding cabinet lock if the handles are of a similar design and relatively close together.